Herlitzd/kweery/README.md

 let matchedSet = await Kweery.exec("age > 21 and age < 55", people);
 ```

-If you need to apply a predicate to filter of a set that is perhaps not finite, you can use the `getPredicateFor()` instance method.
+If you need to apply a predicate to filter of a set that is perhaps not finite, you can use the `getPredicateFor()` static method.
 This will return a predicate that can be used to filter items.
 Of course, it will return `true` for rows that meet the conditions, and `false` for all others.

 ```ts
 import { Kweery } from "kweery";